Hilde Osland Shows Off Bodacious Booty In Skintight Jeans

 Australian bombshell Hilde Osland has a fabulous figure, and on Thursday she took to Instagram to flaunt her impressive backside in a pair of skintight jeans.
-She shared a series of photos that featured her looking fabulous while spending some time near the beach.
+She shared a series of photos which featured her looking fabulous while spending some time near the beach.

-Hilde’s pants were a khaki color, they looked liked they are made for her body.
-They had a mid-rise waist, highlighting not only her derrière, but her thin midsection.
-She paired the pants with an off-white crop top that featured off-the-shoulder short sleeves and a low-cut back.
-The shirt also fit her snugly with a ruched seam down the center.
+Hilde’s pants were a khaki color, they looked like they were tailor-made for her body.
+They had a mid-rise waist, highlighting not only her derrière, but her slim midsection.
+She paired the pants with an off-white crop top which had off-the-shoulder short sleeves and a low-cut back.
+The shirt also fit her snugly, with a ruched seam down the center.

-The popular influencer wore her thick, blond locks down in loose waves and tied back with a bandana.
+The popular influencer wore her thick, blond locks down in loose waves and tied back with a headband.

-For accessories, Hilde chose to wear a bangle bracelet and small earrings.
+For accessories, Hilde chose a bangle bracelet and small earrings.

-Hilde’s update consisted of two snapshots that captured her from behind as she stood on a sidewalk and looked out at the ocean.
-It appeared to be a gorgeous day as she sky was clear.
+Hilde’s update consisted of two snapshots which captured her from behind as she stood on a sidewalk and looked out at the ocean.
+It appeared to be a gorgeous day, as the sky was blue and clear.
 According to the getotag, she was in Perth, Australia.

 The first image was cropped at Hilde’s knees, giving her online audience a nice look at her booty and toned legs in the tight-fitting garment.
-They had interesting seams on the backside that accentuated her sexy curves.
+The jeans had interesting seams on the backside to accentuate her sexy curves.
 The wind blew her hair to one side, revealing her shapely back.
-Also on display was her trim waist.
+Also on display was her small waist.

 Hilde was in a similar position in the second photo.
 Her rear end could not be ignored as she gazed ahead.
-The warm sunlight caused her bronze skin to glow.
+The warm sunlight caused her bronzed skin to glow.

-The post was popular among her followers, with more than 26,000 of them hitting the heart button within ah out of her sharing it.
+The post was popular among her followers, with more than 26,000 of them hitting the heart button within an hour of her sharing it.

-In the caption, Hilde tagged Freddy Jeans as the makers of the pants.
+In the caption, Hilde tagged the Freddy brand as the makers of the pants.

 Dozens of Hilde’s admirers took to the comments section to rave over how stunning she looked.